ChrisWhealy/DistributedSystemNotes/Lecture 23.md

 PBFT is a replication technique that tolerates Byzantine faults, and in spite of having the word *"practical"* in the name, it is not used in practice that often.

 The distinguishing feature of this fault-tolerance behaviour is that if you have a system with `n` replicas, then `floor((n - 1) / 3)` of those replicas are allowed to "fail".
 The world "fail" is put in quotation marks because what we mean here is really *"exhibit Byzantine behaviour"*.
-By this we mean that a process could:
+By this, we mean that a process could:

 * Genuinely crash
 * Pretend to crash